 Joseph Hurt-Mueller and Chaney Blu of the Kentucky Cancer Registry (KCR) presented the KCR’s cancer-rates.info data visualization tool.
 Cancer rates are presented by county and can be queried by site, year, sex, and race.
 The tool defaults to show the rates for the most recent five-year period but can go back further as long as data is provided.
 When asked if rates could be shown by census tract, the KCR responded that data could probably not be shown by census tract due to the instability of census tract rates.
 There is no Android version of the app, and although the tool is also available through a browser, the iOS version is more updated.
 The website is currently being updated.
 There are 13-14 other states using the tool, and the cost is set at $6,000 per year per state.
 The cost is not dependent on the number of cases within the state.
 When Dr. Petrelli asked if Delaware could negotiate to $3,000 for the first year, the KCR replied that they will check on possible negotiations.
 The KCR could also provide user statistics about app use.

 After the presentation, DCRAC discussed how this could substitute for the Incidence and Mortality report.
 If the KCR could negotiate a lower price, it might be worth exploring for a year.
 One concern was how much stakeholders and Delawareans would use a tool like this.

+KCR has since followed up on two of the questions raised in the discussion.

+Is there a discount option for the first year?

+Reply: A discounted option is not currently available considering the needed data hosting and reporting they would provide.

+Can results be displayed by census tract instead of county?

+Reply: Since the demonstration, the KCR investigated incorporating census tracts into reporting.
+They are still working on this option, and will follow up again with a more certain answer.

 Delaware Cancer Registrars Association (DCRA)